thejayray/thejayray.github.io/_posts/2025/2025-08-13-planned-obsolescence-youtube.md

 title: Planned Obsolescence, A YouTube Recording
 ---

 While I was in Italy, the recordings from the 2025 IT Professionals Conference were posted.
-Below is the recording of the talk I gave; the text was posted for that last couple months and can still be found [here](https://engineeredeloquence.com/2025/05/planned-obsolescence-talk).
+You can find the recording [on the conference website](https://itproconf.wisc.edu/event/planned-obsolescence-turning-a-technology-fallacy-into-a-leadership-strategy/); the text was posted for that last couple months and can still be found [here](https://engineeredeloquence.com/2025/05/planned-obsolescence-talk).
 Enjoy.

-<iframe width="1415" height="695" src="https://www.youtube.com/embed/WKY-nMbprVw"></iframe>